UnitConversion/unitConversion/documents/general/latmodref.rst

     It returns a map, or a dictionary in Python; results for each model are shown as one entry in this map, with a sub-map/sub-dictionary.
 The sub-map has 4 keys (described below), and the value of each key is a collection/list/array:

-    name
-        Element ``'name'`` appears in its lattice.
+    - name: Element ``'name'`` appears in its lattice.
-    index
-        ``'index'`` is an sequence number to identify element appeared in its lattice. position
+    - index: index'`` is a sequential number to identify element appeared in its lattice.
-         ``'position'`` is s position at the end of each element along beam direction, which is typically generated with a simulation code. transferMatrix
+    - position: ``'position'`` is s position at the end of each element along beam direction, which is typically generated with a simulation code.
-        ``'transferMatrix'`` is 6-dimensional beam linear transfer matrix from the starting point, which means the valued is propagated from s=0.
+    - transferMatrix: ``'transferMatrix'`` is 6-dimensional beam linear transfer matrix from the starting point, which means the valued is propagated from s=0.
 The transfer matrix of each element is a sub-array of the transfer matrix with a structure like:
         [M00 M01 M01 M03 M04 M05 M06 M07 M08 ..
 M55]

         :NOTE: The value relies heavily on the simulation environment such as code, algorithm, etc.